pcolby/generic-qt-app/README.md

 includes commented-out commands for using [Lcoveralls] to submit coverage reports to  [Coveralls], if so desired.

-Althought the project should build out of the box, there's a couple of things you'll probably want to do right away, if/when using this template:
+Although the project should build out of the box, there's a couple of things you'll probably want to do right away, if/when using this template:

 1. Clone / copy the code to somewhere sensible.